coolony/kiwi/README.md

 * **Good looking**.
 Kiwi is tested with [JSHint](https://github.com/jshint/node-jshint/) to ensure code quality.

-As an additional feature, you can use Kiwi in client mode, with – almost – all features available, except for a few involving the file system (mainly `require` and `include`).
+As an additional feature, you can use Kiwi in client mode, with – almost – all features available, except for the few involving the file system.

 ## Syntax example